32 Different Types of Moths in Oregon

 by Wildreturn is licensed under CC BY 2.0

-Compared to other types of moths in Oregon, the Giant Leopard Moth (Hypercompe scribonia) can reach enormous sizes that are large enough to fit in the palm of an adult’s hand.
+Compared to other types of moths in Oregon, the Giant Leopard Moth (Hypercompe scribonia) can reach enormous sizes, large enough to fit in the palm of an adult’s hand.

 Males are nearly twice as big as females.
 The side stripes and bands are reddish-orange, while the body is an iridescent blue-black.
 Black and white bands encircle the legs.